Beej126/HomeBase/README.md

 Just clone project to a folder and launch [`!runme.cmd`](!runme.cmd).<br/>
 <br/>
 This script will automatically restart the app whenever key files change so we can rapidly iterate UI changes.<br/>
-Tip - share and edit from another PC with full desktop conveniences.
+Tip - share source folder and edit from another PC with full desktop conveniences.

 ### Keyboard Shortcuts & Toolbar Buttons